HandMap/HandMap.github.io/_posts/2016-09-27-opencv3-install-on-macos-sierra.markdown

 	Install HEAD version
 ```

-I would highly recommend installing and symlinking python2 and python3 with brew instead, as it'll keep things neat and tidy.
+I would highly recommend installing and symlinking Python2.x and Python3.x with brew instead, as it'll keep things neat and tidy.

-Once you've successfully installed OpenCV3 you'll needed to symlink a couple paths for your python2 and python3 libraries.
+Once you've successfully installed OpenCV 3.x you'll needed to symlink a couple paths for your Python2.x and Python3.x libraries.
 This is done with the following commands

 ```bash
 ## Python 2.7